Connector definition

 • GBX divider: Whether prices should automatically be divided by 100 — required for the London Stock Exchange, where prices are quoted in pence rather than pounds.

 • Supported categories: Multi-select of instrument categories that the connector can deliver.
-The available categories are: Currency pair, Cryptocurrency, Non-investable indices, Equities, Fixed income, ETF, Mutual fund, Real estate fund, and Issuer risk product.
+The available entries are the same ones shown in the dropdown: Currency pair, Cryptocurrency, Non-investable indices, Equities, Fixed income, ETF, Mutual fund, Real estate fund, Issuer risk product, CFD derivative and Pension fund.
 When empty, all categories are assumed to be supported.
-For example, a cryptocurrency data provider would only select Cryptocurrency, while a broad stock exchange portal might select Equities, Fixed income, ETF and Mutual fund.
+For example, a cryptocurrency data provider would only tick Cryptocurrency, while a broad stock-exchange portal might tick Equities, Fixed income, ETF and Mutual fund.
 This is a preparatory field for future connector filtering and is not yet evaluated at runtime.

 Examples: